 The best way to start is to join the community.

 Many people are looking for a platform that allows them to create a community of supporters for their work, which Patreon does.
-We also found that this platform is an excellent idea for artists who may not have a large audience.
+We also found that this platform is an excellent idea for artists who may have a small audience.
 Thank you for reading.
 We would love to hear from you!